Mayors of 50 U.S. cities oppose rising immigration prices

 The mayors and county leaders sent a letter to the Trump administration demanding that the proposed resolution be revoked, which would dramatically increase the fee for immigration applications, eliminate most of the benefits, and allow the transfer of funds from the fees received to the immigration law enforcement authorities.

-“The Trump administration is once again attacking people whom we call our neighbors, our friends and our families, making civil and immigration benefits unattainable for bankrupt people,” said Mayor de Blasio.
-“Immigrants, including those fleeing persecution and seeking security, make our City the way it is, and I am proud to be able to meet with mayors and county leaders across the country to fight this non-US rule.”
+“The Trump administration is once again attacking the people we call our neighbors, our friends and our families, making civil and immigration benefits unattainable for those who fail,” Mayor de Blasio said.
+"Immigrants, including those fleeing persecution and seeking safety, make our City what it is, and I am proud to be able to meet with mayors and district leaders across the country to fight against this non-American rule."

 The proposed rule will increase the fee for applying for US citizenship by 83%, changing it from 640 to 1170 dollars.
 The rule will also increase the fee for extending the Deferred Arrival Program (DACA) from $ 495 to $ 765.
 In addition, a $ 50 asylum fee will be added.
 If these fees are introduced, the United States will become only the fourth country in the world in which money is taken from those who flee persecution and seek refuge.